 When hiring or training a new hire, look for and foster these traits to help them succeed.
 There may be a bit of a learning curve, but ensuring you’re onboarding the best talent makes for smoother transitions down the road.

-On top of staying vigilant to all this information, marketers must always be thinking two steps ahead of the next promotional trends and channels.
+On top of staying vigilant to all this information, marketers must always be thinking 2 steps ahead of the next promotional trends, apps and channels, such as TikTok and podcast marketing.
 From account-based marketing to automation tools and AI, there are plenty of exciting marketing opportunities for content creators to explore.

-Take the time at the end of every week, or at least once a month, to search online, read the latest marketing reports or simply see what other marketers are doing to stay ahead of these trends and try them out for yourself.
+Take the time at the end of every week, or at least once a month, to search online, read the latest marketing reports, use free industry tools or simply see what other competitors and marketers are doing to stay updated on these trends and try them out for yourself.